lklok66/ice/distribution/src/icesl/README.txt

 -------------------

 There are two main components included in the package.
-First, the Ice for Silverlight assembly (icesl.dll) which all Ice for Silverlight applications must reference.
+First, the Ice for Silverlight assembly (IceSL.dll) which all Ice for Silverlight applications must reference.

 Second, the Ice for Silverlight bridge (IceBridge.ashx) which receives